-Maintenance is a wonderful maintenance plugin for your Minecraft server you can find.
+Maintenance is the most wonderful maintenance plugin for your Minecraft server you can find.
 It runs on Bukkit/Spigot, BungeeCord, Sponge as well as Velocity.

 Its features include: